-(R) As a result of Spectrum Brands and the HHI Group's existing income tax loss carry forwards in the U.S., for which full valuation allowances have been provided, the only pro forma deferred income tax adjustment established was that discussed in (K) above, and no further income tax adjustments have been provided as they are either non-recurring or pertain to the acquisition adjustments that impacted pretax income, as described above.
+- (s) As a result of Spectrum Brands' and the HHI Group's existing income tax loss carry forwards in the U.S., for which full valuation allowances have been provided, the only pro forma deferred income tax established was discussed in (k) above, and no income tax has been provided related to the acquisition adjustments that impacted pretax income as described above. - (t) Adjustment reflects non-controlling interest in Spectrum Brands' pro forma decrease in income from continuing operations resulting from the assumed Hardware Acquisition and related debt transactions using a non-controlling interest factor of 42.6%.